 This is a strategy I’ve used ever since I started writing headlines for articles and titles for presentations.
 Let yourself do a complete brain dump of all the headline ideas you have.
 Think about ways that you can mix and match them together.
 Then share the top three to five best headlines with your team and ask them to vote.
 You’ll likely come to a clear consensus in no time.

-With these tips, your headline writing game has the potential to reach new click-through rate highs!
+With these tips (and maybe also these 88 additional headline examples), your headline writing game has the potential to reach new click-through rate highs!